 Massachusetts Attorney General Maura Healey said the regulations put in place in the last days of the Obama Administration are intended to protect students and taxpayers from predatory colleges.
-The regulations, which were drafted after the for-profit college chain Corinthian Colleges, allow students to have their federal loans forgiven if a college defrauded them.
+The regulations, which were drafted after the for-profit college chain Corinthian Colleges collapsed, allow students to have their federal loans forgiven if a college defrauded them.

 Last month, Secretary DeVos put the rules on hold, saying the loan forgiveness process is “unfair to students and schools and puts taxpayers on the hook.”